JortvD/cs4575-g5/reports/g5_browser-extensions.md

 <!--Is there more relevent info to add here?-->

 As a data processing step we remove the leading 5 seconds of data and only keep 18 seconds of data, 6 seconds for each website.
-This is done to ensure that the data is consistent across all trials and that the data is not skewed by the loading and closing of the browswer, which we found to not be deterministic.
+This is done to ensure that the data is consistent across all trials and that the data is not skewed by the loading and closing of the browser, which we found to not be deterministic.

 # Results
 > The replication package for these experiments can be found on our [Github repository](https://github.com/JortvD/cs4575-g5).

 In figure 1, added below, we present the violin plots for each set, split into two categories: with and without uBlock Origin.
-The blue plots present the original distribution, while the orange plots show the distribution with outliers removed.
+The blue plots represent the original distribution, while the orange plots show the distribution with outliers removed.

 **Figure 1:** Distribution of CPU total energy (J) per set and experiment
 ![Distribution of CPU total energy (J) per set and experiment](per-set.png)